Día de los Muertos

 Airfare not include.

-Price includes accommodations and breakfast and all transportation to and from your starting point.
+Price includes accommodations and breakfast and all transportation to and from your starting point, along with admission to all attractions.

-All other meals are at the travelers expense and we recommend that you plan on spending around 300 USD on food, incidentals and souvenirs during the trip.
-Travel insurance is required.
+All other meals are at the travelers expense and we recommend that you plan on spending around 300 USD on food, incidentals, souvenirs and tips during the trip.
+Travel insurance and proof of Covid-19 vaccination is required.